playmer/sdl_gpu_by_example/site/content/lessons/004_Uniform_Buffers_and_Fullscreen_Triangle.md

 };
 ```

-For our `main`, we'll need to adjust our parameters to take in the value we passed in from the Vertex Shader.
+For our `main`, we'll need to adjust our parameters to take in the new position value we passed in from the Vertex Shader.
+Then we can calculate if our fragment is drawing our oval, or the "background".

 ```hlsl
 float4 main(float2 aTextureCoordinates : TEXCOORD0, float2 aOvalPosition : TEXCOORD1) : SV_Target0